 There is anticipated to be little to no impact on small business in the Shire of Boddington, as a uniform GRV rate is proposed to continue for all residential and business properties, in accordance with the principles of rating.
-If a uniform rate is adopted for GRV properties, the main impact will be on the GRV Mining category, as the gap between the two rates in the dollar will be eliminated.
+If a uniform rate is adopted for GRV properties, the

 With regard to the UV rated land, UV Mining is the key area expected to be impacted, due to the realignment with industry and state-wide rating standards.
-No adverse economic
+No adverse economic implications are expected.